 1.)
 Get rid of old habits.

-Getting out of a drug rehab facility and going home will bring to mind the old patterns of behavior.
+Getting out of a rehab facility and going home will bring to mind the old patterns of behavior.
 The friends that were part of the drug or alcohol use and the familiarity of the neighborhood are temptations to go back to old harmful habits.
 They may stir the cravings for the addictive substance and encourage the addict to abandon the goal to stay sober.

 Recovering addicts should steer clear of bars, parties, and music or sporting events that were the usual venues for taking drugs or drinking.
 The vulnerability in early addiction recovery is present and the stress of facing places and situations that are associated with the addiction can break down the strongest resolve.